turingschool-examples/intermission-assignments/2be/details/tools.md

 ## Install Rails

-If you don't already have it: `gem install rails`.
+If you don't already have it: `gem install rails --version 5.1.6`.

 ## Download PostgreSQL